 Your courses utilize an online portal to access content, assignments, and grades.
 Currently UWEC is changing from D2L to Canvas, so you may have courses in either system during the 2018-19 academic year.
 The student page for each will give you basic instructions on how to use different tools in each system.

 *In D2L, you may not see your course listed until the first day of class.
 If it is the first day of your course and you still don't see your course, contact your instructor.

 How Do I Access My Campus Email and Technology Support?

 How do I log into my email?

 Using your UWEC email is crucial to keep up with communications from your instructors, other students, and the institution.
-Simply log in using your UWEC username and password.
+All official information from the university will be sent to that address.